 Online Technical FAQ

 Echoes Online uses the AAC streaming audio format.
 That allows the audio streams to be accessed on a wide array of devices, including mobile devices, such as the iPhone, iPad and most Android phones and tablets.
-The audio is provided by a hybrid HTML 5/Flash server, which will automatically load the proper format for your browser.
+The audio is provided by a hybrid server which will automatically load the proper format for your browser.

-This player is compatible with most current web browsers — if you’re having trouble, or see text that says “Your browser does not support Flash or iPhone/iPad streaming.” you may need to upgrade your browser.
-You should have no trouble with current versions of Safari, Chrome and Opera.
-Firefox should be updated to version 3.5 or newer, and Internet Explorer works fine if it’s version 9.0 or newer.
+This player is compatible with most current web browsers — if you’re having trouble, you may need to upgrade your browser.
+You should have no trouble with current versions of Safari, Chrome, Opera, Firefox, or Edge.

-Read through the topics below, and if you are still having trouble, email or call us (610.827.7040) with your question or problem and we will respond as soon as we can.
-Send your message to echoes@echoes.org with Echoes On Line Help in the subject line.
+Read through the topics below, and if you are still having trouble, email with your question or problem and we will respond as soon as we can.
+Send your message to echoes@echoes.org with Echoes Online Help in the subject line.
 We can’t trouble-shoot your computer, but we may have some tips that can help.

 Encoding format